dc0d/dc0d.github.io/content/posts/2020/dialogue-ii-pub.md

 `Edmond`: Everything flows through people, from business all the way to the implementation.
 We need to drive our design in that direction.
 We do this through planned programming, devised as specifications that drive our design.
 How else can we align the outcome with the business?

 `Niklas`: Everything flows through people, true.
-But where ours tools and technology sits in this picture?
+But where our tools and technology sits in this picture?

 `Edmond`: The Katana - the samurai sword - has nine different types of blades.
 Imagine that you have the best Katana ever made.
-Can you run a battle having the best Katana ever made?
+Can you run into a battle, having the best Katana ever made?
 Do you dare facing swordmasters on the battlefield?

 `Niklas`: No way!